 Parking spots close to campus can be limited and may cost around $4 an hour to $15 a day (for early bird parking).
 For cheaper or free parking, you may have to park further away from your campus and the CBD.

 Access parking for people with a Disability Parking Permit is available on all campuses, including the city campuses.
 Both council disabled parks and also disabled parks which are provided by the University can be accessed.
 Find out more.

 Want more information?
-Check out the UniSA 2012 Parking Guidelines.
+Check out the University of South Australia Parking Guidelines.